Betternet Review & Test 2019- Free, but not worth the risk

 Betternet VPN has received a lot of criticism in the past few years after an academic study came out in 2016 that listed Betternet as one of the top five Android VPN apps with the most third-party tracking software.

 Since then, Betternet has made a few changes to the service, including the release of a paid premium plan in addition to their popular free tier.
+One continuing downside (okay, two): slow speeds and an inability to connect to Netflix despite its claims.
+If you need a VPN that runs easily on Android and supports international streaming platforms: we still have NordVPN.

 The premium plan provides access to a network of 17 servers in 10 countries.
 Meanwhile, free users can only access the US servers.